Sheshkon/redirect-page/README.md

 # redirect-site
-temporary page to redirect to [tetris game](https://github.com/vitaliysheshkoff/Tetris-Multiplayer)
+Temporary page to redirect to [tetris game](https://github.com/vitaliysheshkoff/Tetris-Multiplayer).
+A full-fledged website will be written in the future.

 :link: [custom protocol](https://medium.com/swlh/custom-protocol-handling-how-to-8ac41ff651eb)